jstop/Container-Orchestration-Foundation-Blueprint/README.md

 make argo-destroy
 ```

-To destroy the CDK Stacks
+To destroy the CDK Stacks:

 `make destroy`

+This will
+* Delete the argocd namespace from the cluster (if it exists)
+* Remove any remaining images from the ECR repositories
+* Run cdk destroy to delete the CloudFormation Stacks